 To make things a little better, pork belly is not very rich in sodium and has no carbohydrates in it, like meat usually does not.
 There are some vitamin and mineral benefits to eating the pork belly.
 For instance, the aforementioned serving has about 25% of the RDI for Thiamin and just about the same percentage for Niacin.
 There is also a relatively significant amount of Vitamin B12 in pork belly.

 Pork Belly v Bacon

-When it comes to pork, bacon is probably the most popular dish eaten in the western countries that come from pork.
-It has become almost anecdotal how much Americans love their bacon, so let us really quickly have a look what pork belly and bacon actually are in comparison.
+When it comes to pork, bacon is probably the most popular dish eaten in western countries that come from pork.
+It has become almost anecdotal how much Americans love their bacon, so let us really quickly have a look at what pork belly and bacon actually are in comparison.

 Cooking Pork Belly In Slow Cooker

 Cooking pork belly in a slow cooker is a fairly common way of preparing it.
 If you are new to pork belly or don’t quite know how to cook it, here is a quick recipe.